falihrby/BISIA-App/README.md

   Users can use their device's camera to detect and analyze hand gestures while practicing sign language.

 - **AI and Computer Vision**:
-  The system is powered by AI and computer vision technologies, ensuring real-time feedback on the accuracy of the user’s movements.
+  The system is powered by AI (using TensorFlow and MediaPipe) and computer vision technologies to ensure real-time feedback on the user’s hand gestures.

 - **Real-Time Feedback**:
-  As users perform various signs, the application provides instant feedback to help them adjust their gestures for better accuracy.
+  The application provides instant feedback on the user's gestures, allowing users to adjust their signs for better accuracy.
+Detected gestures are displayed on the screen for easy reference.

 ### 2. Indonesian Sign Language Dictionary:
-- A comprehensive dictionary of **Indonesian Sign Language** terms is available, allowing users to look up and practice individual signs.
+- A comprehensive **Indonesian Sign Language (BISINDO)** dictionary is available.
+Users can search and learn individual signs for both **letters** and **numbers** using the search feature.

+- **Searchable Database**:
+  Users can input letters or numbers to search for corresponding signs.
+The system offers results based on user input and provides images of the hand gestures for easier learning.

 ---

 ## Technologies Used
+### Frontend:
+- **React.js**:
-- **React.js**: Frontend framework for creating a responsive and dynamic user interface.
+  The frontend is built using React.js for a dynamic and responsive user interface.

-- **TensorFlow.js**: Used for real-time hand gesture detection using AI and machine learning models.
+- **Bootstrap**:
-- **Bootstrap**: CSS framework for responsive design and mobile-first development.
+  Bootstrap is used for responsive design and ensuring a mobile-friendly experience.

-- **Python (Backend)**: For AI model training and data processing.
-- **YouTube API**: For integrating video tutorials.
+- **React Router**:
+  Enables smooth navigation between different pages such as the **Home** and **Dictionary** pages.

+- **WebRTC**:
-- **WebRTC**: Enables real-time webcam access for gesture detection.
+  Enables real-time webcam access to allow gesture recognition in the browser.

+### Backend:
+- **Python (Flask)**:
+  Flask is used to handle backend services, including gesture recognition, webcam streaming, and gesture result fetching.

+- **OpenCV and MediaPipe**:
+  OpenCV handles webcam input, and **MediaPipe** is used to process hand landmarks and detect gestures in real-time.

+- **Flask-CORS**:
+  Enables Cross-Origin Resource Sharing to ensure seamless frontend-backend communication.

+### AI and Gesture Recognition:
+- **TensorFlow.js**:
+  Although initially considered for gesture recognition, **MediaPipe** (in combination with Python's OpenCV) is used to track hand movements and identify gestures.

+- **Custom Gesture Detection**:
+  Each letter of the **BISINDO alphabet** is mapped to custom detection algorithms that recognize specific hand positions.
+The gestures are detected based on hand landmarks tracked by MediaPipe, processed in real-time by the backend.

 ---

 ## Contribution